louispaulet/ratp_time/ratp-time-app/README.md

   - Destination filters are RegExps set via the `destinationPattern` prop in `TransportDisplay` to keep only relevant direction.
   These values are taken from `documentation/perimetre-des-donnees-tr-disponibles-plateforme-idfm.csv` and align with the SIRI identifiers described in `documentation/swagger.json`.

-- Auto refresh: Implemented in `src/components/TransportDisplay.jsx` with a 60s interval and a 60s cache window; the Refresh button can bypass the cache.
+- Auto‑refresh: Implemented in `src/components/TransportDisplay.jsx` with a 60s interval and a 60s cache window; the Refresh button can bypass the cache.

 ### How to find or validate IDs (optional)